CruGlobal/ansible-oracle-db-upgrade/README.md

 Ansible Oracle DB Upgrade Role
 =========

+## Notice
+As of Jun 10, 2021 this repository has been archived and will no longer be developed or monitored.

 This role will upgrade an Oracle database.
 The role is is divided into 3 sections that should be run in this order:

 1. `pre_upgrade.yml` (no downtime if database is in archivelog mode)